-Several Lynchburg College students recently made a successful presentation at the international Black Male Summit at the University of Akron.
+Several University of Lynchburg students recently made a successful presentation at the international Black Male Summit at the University of Akron.
 As members of the student group Man2Man, they explained how others could follow in their footsteps to create a program that helps black students succeed.

 “Man2Man is a student organization designed to help men of color thrive on campus,” said Man2Man founder Aaron Smith ’05, ’07 MEd, Lynchburg’s diversity and inclusion officer.
 “We specifically look to achieve success academically, through retention and life success through mentoring.
 The students in the group seek to mentor others within the community, while they themselves are being mentored by alumni, community leaders and other positive role models.”